 Recommended for Boutique Hotels because: Special touches such as en suite robes, lakeside continental breakfast and a beach shuttle make this one of Naples' finest boutique hotels.

 On the grounds of Marco Island's earliest outpost of hospitality, Old Marco Island Inn continues a tradition of gracious hospitality.
-French inspired Bistro Soleil occupies the original 1883 historic landmark.
-The newer block of two-bedroom suites attach to it, part of a larger shopping and dining complex.
+French-inspired Bistro Soleil occupies the original 1883 historic landmark.
+The newer block of two-bedroom suites attach to it, part of a shopping and dining complex.
 Large screened lanais, modern tiled kitchens, a master bedroom, a guest bedroom and two private baths give guests plenty of space to spread out.
-Besides the restaurants of adjacent The Collection of Olde Marco mall, the inn is easy walking distance to a number of other restaurants, shops and marinas.
-The property has its own swimming pool and provides a beach shuttle for $6 a trip.
+Besides the restaurants of adjacent Olde Marco mall, the inn is easy walking distance to a number of other dining spots, shops and marinas.

 Recommended for Boutique Hotels because: Based at a historic landmark, it boasts an exclusive number of two-bedroom suites in the island's historic district.

 For visitors looking for convenience to Naples' downtown but neighborhood quietness besides, Trianon lies a couple of blocks from Fifth Avenue South.
 Modeled after the famous Trianons on the grounds of Versailles, it exudes European style from its marble lobby and its fireplace to the outdoor pool courtyard and its spacious selection of accommodations.
 Elegant furnishings and appointments decorate the rooms and one-bedroom suites, each with their own private patio or balcony.
 All beds are fitted with Tempurpedic mattresses.
 In the lobby's library, guests can purchase beer and wine and morning continental breakfast, which many enjoy around the lushly landscaped pool.